 Install Custom Themes on Windows 10

-Just click on the Download button on the right, and you’ll get a zip file.
+Just click the Download button on the right to get a zip file.
 Extract the file and move the contents inside the Themes folder to the C:\Windows\Resources\Themes\ folder.
-You’ll find the Windows Aero theme here by default, as well as any other themes you may have installed from Microsoft’s website.
-Windows 10 aero theme
+You’ll find the Windows Aero theme here by default and any other themes you may have installed from Microsoft’s website.

 Also, most theme designers aren’t fans of the Ribbon bar introduced with Windows 8, so their themes are designed keeping the old-school Windows 7 style explorer in mind.
 The Ribbon bar can make things look awkward, but you can easily remove it with a tool called OldNewExplorer.